amita-shukla/blog-1/content/posts/2021-04-28--understanding-type-subtypes-variance/index.md

 Working in OOP based lanuages makes this sound kinda obvious as we think about the same concept it in terms of Inheritance: an object of subclass cannot be passed where an object of superclass is required.

 ### Subtyping v/s Inheritance
 At this point you may ask me, "Amita, why are you confusing us with subtyping and inheritance?
 Aren't we talking about inheritance here?"
-Well, actually, yes and no. I found this article [here](https://www.cmi.ac.in/~madhavan/courses/pl2009/lecturenotes/lecture-notes/node28.html#:~:text=In%20the%20object%2Doriented%20framework,refers%20to%20compatibility%20of%20interfaces.&text=Inheritance%20refers%20to%20reuse%20of%20implementations.) that can help:
+Well, actually, yes and no. I found this article <a href="https://www.cmi.ac.in/~madhavan/courses/pl2009/lecturenotes/lecture-notes/node28.html#:~:text=In%20the%20object%2Doriented%20framework,refers%20to%20compatibility%20of%20interfaces.&text=Inheritance%20refers%20to%20reuse%20of%20implementations." target="_blank">here</a> that can help:

 > Subtyping refers to compatibility of interfaces.
 A type `B` is a subtype of `A` if every function that can be invoked on an object of type `A` can also be invoked on an object of type `B`.